 • X-ray KUB: is the basic test often done to check for presence of any obvious stone in the region of kidney, ureter or urinary bladder.
 It can’t detect small stones or stone obscured by overlying gas in the intestines.

 • Ultrasound abdomen/KUB: often the first test to be done to detect stone or to rule out obstruction by stone.
 It can detect stone in the urinary bladder and usually stones of size 5mm or more in the kidneys.
 A significant sized stone in the ureter can also be picked by the USG unless it becomes difficult due to overlying gases in the intestines and abdominal fat.
 In such cases CT scan is done to confirm the presence of stone.
-However, in children and pregnant women it is the preferred test.
+However, in children and pregnant women it is the preferred test for Kidney stones Diagnosis.

 • CT scan: this is most accurate test done to detect or rule out a stone.
 If a stone is present CT can accurately determine the size, location, density and obstruction caused by the stone.
 The only downside is the high amount of X-rays used to perform the test.
 Sometimes a dye is also injected into the blood of the person to check for the functioning of the kidney.
 This test is called as CT urography test.

-• Others: less often IVP (intravenous pyelonephrography) is done now a days or in special cases MRI abdomen.
+• Others: less often IVP (intravenous pyelonephrography) is done now a days or in special cases MRI abdomen for Kidney stones Diagnosis.

 A single targeted dose of radiotherapy could be as effective at treating breast cancer as a full course, a long-term…

 The loss of smell that can accompany coronavirus is unique and different from that experienced by someone with a bad…